 "Did you see what those women did?" Éothain turned and asked his liege.

-"Yes I did," he answered.
-"Now we know why their men have a great deal of respect for them."
+"Yes," he answered.
+"Now we know why their men have a great respect for them and why they ride to war with them."

 "I've never seen anything like it," Éothain said shaking his head.